bsu-cs315/E1-Robinson/README.md

 ## Third-Party Assets

-Ground and wall sprites from [Voxel Pack](https://kenney.nl/assets/voxel-pack), licensed under [CC0](https://creativecommons.org/publicdomain/zero/1.0/).
+Ground, wall, and background sprites from [Voxel Pack](https://kenney.nl/assets/voxel-pack), licensed under [CC0](https://creativecommons.org/publicdomain/zero/1.0/).

 Ball sprite from [Rolling Ball Assets](https://kenney.nl/assets/rolling-ball-assets), licensed under [CC0](https://creativecommons.org/publicdomain/zero/1.0/).

+Gun sprite from [Guns](https://snoopethduckduck.itch.io/guns) by [SnoopethDuckDuck](https://snoopethduckduck.itch.io/), licensed under [CC0](https://creativecommons.org/publicdomain/zero/1.0/).

+Launch sound from [Laser Shot Big 2](https://freesound.org/people/bubaproducer/sounds/151015/) by [bubaproducer](https://freesound.org/people/bubaproducer/), licensed under [Attribution 4.0](https://creativecommons.org/licenses/by/4.0/).

 ## Report

-Both the essential and the auxiliary goals are met with this project.
+All essential goals are met for 1.2

-The player is able to control the launch angle using A/D and Left/Right arrow keys.
-Similarly, they can control the power of the launch using W/S and the Up/Down arrow keys.
-All of this can be seen in [the Ball script](project/cs315exercise1_1/ball.gd)
+Game uses graphics for launcher, ball, wall, ground, and background.

+Game plays a sound when the ball is launched.

+Player can only shoot 5 balls before needing to reset, and can only shoot one at a time.

-Licenses are properly attributed in this README, with direct links to the assets given and both licenses tracked.
+All assets are properly licensed with links to the assets, the creators, and the licenses themselves.

-The project is properly stored in a repository on GitHub with no unnecessary files.

-The project has a github release and a [playable web demo](https://bsu-cs315.github.io/E1.1-WilliamRobinson/).

-Instructions are given on the README on how to play the game as well as restart or exit it.

-Launch angle can be modified and is clamped between 0 and 180 degrees.

-The Ball player character will show text saying "Ow!" when it collides with the brick wall.

-The launch power can be modified and is clamped between 0 and 1000.